TheLazySquid/dmoz-explorer/README.md

 ![A preview of the site](/images/preview.png)

-This site has roughly 1.5 million possible urls.
+This site has roughly 1.5 million possible urls, with some dead domains removed.
 It's not entirely clear when the snapshot that this site uses is from, but I estimate around 2002.